How Your Unemployment Tax Rate Gets Set (And How to Keep It Low)

 The biggest number on the deal sheet isn’t always the most realistic one.
 The only money you can count on is what you receive at closing.
 Everything else depends on factors outside your control.

 Your Payroll Department (YPD) is part of the Kaizen CPAs family.
-YPD specializes in payroll, human resources, and compliance for small businesses, providing the support needed to stay compliant without having to become an expert yourself.
+YPD specializes in payroll and HR compliance for small businesses, providing the hands-on support to get your people paid and stay compliant without having to become an expert yourself.

 The information in this article is provided for general educational purposes and reflects conditions as of the publication date.
 It does not constitute legal, tax, or compliance advice.
 For guidance specific to your business, consult a qualified professional.